harness/developer-hub/release-notes/security-testing-orchestration.md

   #### Fixed issue

-- Fixed an issue where an update to the `checkmarx-job-runner` image caused the Checkmarx step to fail in some cases.
+- Fixed an issue where a updated runner image caused repository scans to fail in some cases.
 (STO-7634, ZD-64116)

 ## May 2024